hideya/langchain-google-genai-ex/DESIGN_DECISIONS.md

 **Test Result**:
 ```
-[A] Unfortunately, I'm unable to access information about your Notion account
+Unfortunately, I'm unable to access information about your Notion account
 at this time due to an error with the tool.invoke function.
 ```